JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.RCLxProper/Master/p1/v1/README.md

 ## Corequisites

 ﻿
-- Ensure the latest MAUI Hybrid .NET Core `JSopX.MauiHybridNetCore` project stays update to date, by [pulling the latest from its repository](#getting-started).
+- Ensure the latest RCL x Proper `JSopX.RCLxProper` project stays update to date, by [pulling the latest from its repository](#getting-started).

 [Back to Top](#table-of-contents)